Japanese Shiba Breed Summary

 The Shiba's are known for their playful characters and adoration towards 'hoomans'.
-They form extremely strong bonds with their families, which paired with their wariness of strangers, means that often make good watchdogs!
-They are described as being 'cat-like' in nature and can often be found draped over the backs of chairs, as well as washing their faces with their paws, and purring like cats when stroked!
-They are also extremely gentle and calm, meaning they are good with families and children.
-However, they are also very independent dogs and are known for trying to 'yodel' to get your attention!
+They form extremely strong bonds with their families, which paired with their weariness of strangers, means that often make good watch dogs!
+They are also described as being 'cat-like' in nature and can often be found draped over the backs of chairs, as well as washing their faces with their paws, and purring like cats when stroked!
+They are also extremely gentle and calm, meaning they are good with families with children.
+However, they are also very independent dogs and are also known for trying to 'yodel' to get your attention!
 For this reason, the do better suit owners who have experience with similar breeds, but for the right family they make lovely pets.

-These magnificent dogs are a very ancient breed and can be traced back thousands and thousands of years, with similar-looking dogs appearing on pottery dating back to the 3rd Century BC!
+These magnificent dogs are a very ancient breed and can be traced back thousands and thousands of years, with similar looking dogs appearing on pottery dating back to the 3rd Century BC!
 Additionally, many believe that immigrants took their dogs with them to Japan, around 600O BC.
 It's thought these dogs were then bred with local dogs, to produce the Japanese Shiba that we see today!
 It's originally thought that there were three types of Shiba, named after different regions in Japan; the Shinshu, Mino and the Sanin.
-In 1928, a club was formed regarding the preservation of native Japanese breeds, but with the onset of WW2, the numbers, unfortunately, continued to fall and it was only due to enthusiasts that the breed exists today.
-Nowadays, these dogs are very popular in both their native country, China and the UK!
+In 1928, a club was formed regarding preservation of native Japanese breeds, but with the onset of WW2, the numbers unfortunately continued to fall and it was only due to enthusiasts that the breed exists today.
+Nowadays, these dogs are are very popular in both their native country, China and the UK!